 NEWMAN GOVERNMENT DELIVERS FOR LOCAL COMMUNITY ORGANISATIONS

 Community and volunteer groups in Pine Rivers and Kallangur electorates will share in grants worth $30,000 to help them purchase essential items and equipment, delivering on the Queensland Government’s election promise to revitalise frontline services.
-Ordering service for japanese auctions and shopping sites.

 Member for Pine Rivers, Mr Seath Holswich, said the latest funding round of the Caring for our Community program will provide valuable one off support for local organisations.